lilinhonglexie/NPSurvival2020/dataset/README.md

 - **Mode "discretize"** refers to one-hot encoding all categorical features, **without** removing a reference column per feature; besides, continuous features are discretized by percentiles; also, there are no features that explicitly encode missingness like the two formats above; this format should be used for any models that apply topic modelling on input data.

 Applying different formats will give you datasets with different number of features.
-For sanity checks, please check the dataset you use against the dimensions I had below:
+To reproduce our results, please check the dataset you use against the dimensions we had below:

 | Dataset  | # Subjects | # Features (cox) | # Features (original) | # Features (discretize) |
 | -------- | ---------- | ---------------- | --------------------- | ----------------------- |